Bkapk/weble-uptime-monitor/README.md

 ## Data Persistence

-Monitor data is stored in `monitors.json` in the project root.
-This file is automatically created and updated by the server.
+Monitor data is stored in MongoDB Atlas (cloud database).
+Your data persists permanently and is accessible from anywhere.
+The database automatically:
+- Saves all monitor configurations
+- Stores check history (last 30 points)
+- Maintains status across server restarts
+- Syncs in real-time

 ## Testing